 So what made their book sell?
 Learn from the best!
 Observe how they worked with the cover art, titles, and even the formatting styles.
 It’s not like you have to copy everything from them, but pick out whatever suits your preference and apply it accordingly to your book.

 Nonetheless, always remember that marketing strategies work half of the success of your book, and the rest should play their part.
-Always keep in mind about the relevant things you have to remember in self-publishing and in publicizing your book.
+Always keep in mind the relevant things you have to remember in self-publishing and in publicizing your book.
 Write to succeed and promote your self-published book!